jnozzi/cocoadev.com/markdown/NSURLDownloadingWrongPage.md

 ----

 Hmm.
 Occasionally some brain-dead web servers will still stuff this up if they're hosted on the same box, but are not configured to use address-based virtual hosting (ie each host listens on all available addresses).
-I'm pretty sure General/NSURLRequest in General/WebKit adds a host header automatically for 'http://' General/URLs; I couldn't tell you whether NSURL does or not.
+I'm pretty sure NSURLRequest in WebKit adds a host header automatically for 'http://' URLs; I couldn't tell you whether NSURL does or not.
 Is there any way to add http headers?

 Actually, netcraft says they're running apache on linux (I take back the brain-dead bit :) ).
 It's still possible to configure Apache this way, just more difficult to do it by accident. --Sam
 ----